Denmark’s appropriate food adventure

 Denmark’s culinary successes were attributed ironically to the USA having no gastronomic traditions to talk of.
 “When you have conventional dishes, it is difficult to reinvent them,” says Szilvia Gyimothy, partner professor in tourism studies at the University of Aalborg-Copenhagen.
 As a result, Danish chefs have discovered to make do with what they’ve to hand and generally tend to be interested in organic ingredients.

-They’ve invented new dishes a long way from the conventional heavy peasant fare of red meat with potatoes and gravy.
+They’ve invented new dishes far from the conventional heavy peasant fare of red meat with potatoes and gravy.
 Creating delicate, delicately flavored meals, chefs favor nearby specialties, honoring the user’s environmental attitude.

 “Instead of looking (at) what’s going on within the international, it allows following nature and spot what is clean now and what is occurring in the season.
 That’s what evokes us,” says William Jorgensen, one of the cooks and proprietors of Gastronome.
 At his established order in Aarhus’ Latin Quarter, clients dine on halibut with lemon confit and watercress, blood oranges with buckwheat, garlic, verbena, or potatoes with birch syrup and spruce.